-- 1. The surficial non-engineered fills encountered at boring B-2 and resulting from the test pits/trench associated with the geotechnical/geological study; - 2.
-The moderate strength characteristics of the natural silts and clays - 3.
-The moderate swell potential of the natural silts and clays; and - 4.
+- 1. The surficial non-engineered fills resulting from the test pits associated with the geotechnical/geological study; - 2.
+Potential seasonal perched groundwater above the shallow bedrock; - 3.
 Maintaining stability of the slope at the property.

 All non-engineered fill materials must be removed in their entirety from beneath all structures and flatwork and replaced with properly placed and compacted structural fill.